Login

 Hawaii Kai / Kahala

 Hawaii Kai/Kahala is a largely residential area of Honolulu.
 Here, you can test your physical abilities by hiking Koko Head.
 If not that, you can drive over to Kahala Beach or China Walls for amazing views of the island.
 If you’re thirsty for some craft beer, Kona Brewing Company in the Koko Marina Center is a great place for pau hana.
-Nothing like beers and pupus to end the day.
+There's nothing like beers and pupus to end the day.

 Kailua / Waimanalo

-Kailua is a small beach town located on the north eastern side of the island.
+Kailua is a small beach town located on the eastern side of the island.
 This quaint and charming residential community is home to some of the most beautiful beaches on the island, one which includes Lanikai Beach.
 Past Kailua, you'll find the neighborhood of Kaneohe.

 North Shore